Who am I really?

 “I am.”
 I am “the one who knows.”

-It is a case of mistaken identity to identify the self with the stream of our experiences - thoughts, feelings, perceptions, sensations.
-Thoughts come and go.
-But they cannot be me because I (awareness) watch them come and go.
-The one who knows, our essential nature, is ever-present and can never be diminished or limited.
+It is a case of mistaken identity to identify the self with the stream of our experiences - thoughts, feelings, perceptions, and sensations.
+Thoughts, for example, come and go.
+But thoughts do not constitute who I am because I (awareness) watch them come and go.

 Throughout your day give yourself such moments to quiet the mind and experience a glimpse of unconditioned awareness.
-Such a glimpse is like a refreshing drink of water that nourishes every cell in your body for hours.
-Over time this nascent knowing of the source of being will transform your life into an abidance in awareness as your true home that offers equanimity, freedom and stability.
+Such a glimpse is like a refreshing drink of water that nourishes every cell in your body all day.

-When you know the source of being you'll discover your potential to live as a conscious creator.
+Once you've known the source of your being you'll discover the potential to live as a conscious creator.
 Our multidimensional self is created by consciousness every day while we're awake and when asleep dreaming.
+Over time this nascent knowing of the source of being will transform your life into an abidance in awareness as your true home that offers equanimity, freedom and stability.

 Consciousness is like a vast ocean that creates and sustains life.
 An ocean is independent of any beings who live there just as awareness is independent of its contents - thoughts, feelings, etc. From time to time rest in the quiet depths of the ocean of unconditioned awareness, the source of all being.